Yainer Diaz Player Props: Astros vs. Mariners

-After hitting .262 with two doubles, three home runs, a walk and five RBI in his past 10 games, Yainer Diaz and the Houston Astros face the Seattle Mariners (who will hand the ball to Luis Castillo) at 8:10 PM ET on Friday.
+Yainer Diaz -- 1-for-4 in his most recent game -- will be in action for the Houston Astros against the Seattle Mariners, with Bryan Woo on the mound, on July 8 at 7:15 PM ET.

-In his last game, he had two hits (going 2-for-4) against the Mariners.
+In his last game he had a one-hit performance (1-for-4) against the Mariners.

 Yainer Diaz Game Info & Props vs. the Mariners